cyrilis/epub-gen/README.md

     - `author`:
         optional, if each book author is different, you can fill it.
     - `data`:
         HTML String of the chapter content. image paths should be absolute path (should start with "http" or "https"), so that they could be downloaded.
-With the upgrade is possible to use images that are in place (for this the path 	must start with file: //)
+With the upgrade is possible to use local images (for this the path 	must start with file: //)

 #### Output
-if you don't want pass the output pass the output path as the second argument, you should specify output path as `option.outpath`
+If you don't want pass the output pass the output path as the second argument, you should specify output path as `option.output`.

 ------